On the first page of the Chart Wizard or in the context menu of a chart you can choose a chart type.

 By default, the second light source is switched on.
 It is the first of seven "normal", uniform light sources.
 The light source number one projects a specular light with highlights.

-- For the selected light source, you can then choose a color and intensity in the list box just below the eight buttons.
-The brightness values of all lights are added, so use dark colors when you enable multiple lights.
+For the selected light source, you can then choose a colour and intensity from the list box just below the eight buttons.
+The brightness values of all lights are added, so use dark colours when you enable multiple lights.